-- 10. Relevant documents referred in the accompanying Notice, Registers and all other statutory documents will be made available for inspection in electronic mode.
-Members can inspect the same by sending an email to the Company at investorinfo@gurbanigroup.in. - 11.
+- 9. An Explanatory Statement pursuant to Section 102 of the Companies Act, 2013 in respect of the business in Item No. 4 is annexed hereto. - 10.
+Relevant documents referred in the accompanying Notice, Registers and all other statutory documents will be made available for inspection in electronic mode.
+Members can inspect the same by sending an email to the Company at vamshi@gurbanigroup.in. - 11.
 The members are requested to address all their communications to M/s.
 Big Share Services Private Limited the common agency to handle electronic connectivity and the shares in physical mode. - 12.
-Since the AGM will be held through VC / OAVM, the Route Map and Attendance Sheet are not required to be annexed to this Notice.

-13. Pursuant to the provisions of Section 108 of the Companies Act, 2013 read with Rule 20 of the Companies (Management and Administration) Rules, 2014 (as amended) and Regulation 44 of SEBI (Listing Obligations & Disclosure Requirements) Regulations 2015 (as amended), and the Circulars issued by the Ministry of Corporate Affairs dated April 08, 2020, April 13, 2020 and May 05, 2020 the Company is providing facility of remote e-Voting to its Members in respect of the business to be transacted at the AGM.
-For this purpose,the Company has entered into an agreement with National Securities Depository Limited (NSDL) for facilitating voting through electronic means, as the authorized agency.
+Since the AGM will be held through VC / OAVM, the Route Map and Attendance Sheet are not required to be annexed to this Notice. - 13.
+Pursuant to the provisions of Section 108 of the Companies Act, 2013 read with Rule 20 of the Companies (Management and Administration) Rules, 2014 (as amended) and Regulation 44 of SEBI (Listing Obligations & Disclosure Requirements) Regulations 2015 (as amended), and the Circulars issued by the Ministry of Corporate Affairs dated April 08, 2020, April 13, 2020 and May 05, 2020 the Company is providing facility of remote e-Voting to its Members in respect of the business to be transacted at the AGM.
+For this purpose, the Company has entered into an agreement with National Securities Depository Limited (NSDL) for facilitating voting through electronic means, as the authorized agency.
 The facility of casting votes by a member using remote e-Voting system as well as venue voting on the date of the AGM will be provided by NSDL.

-THE INSTRUCTIONS FOR MEMBERS FOR REMOTE E-VOTING AND JOINING GENERAL MEETING ARE ASUNDER:-
+THE INSTRUCTIONS FOR E-VOTING AND JOINING GENERAL MEETING ARE AS UNDER:-

-The remote e-voting period begins on Monday, 20th September, 2021 at 10:00 A.M. and ends on Wednesday, 22nd September, 2021 at 5:00 P.M.
+The remote e-voting period begins on Monday, 26th September, 2022 at 09:00 A.M. and ends on Wednesday, 28th September, 2022 at 5:00 P.M.
 The remote e-voting module shall be disabled by NSDL for voting thereafter.

-The Members, whose names appear in the Register of Members / Beneficial Owners as on the record date (cut-off date) i.e. Saturday, 16th September, 2021 may cast their vote electronically.
-The voting right of shareholders shall be in proportion to their share in the paid-up equity share capital of the Company as on the cut-off date, being 16th September 2021.
+The Members, whose names appear in the Register of Members / Beneficial Owners as on the record date (cut-off date) i.e. Thursday, 22nd September, 2022 may cast their vote electronically.
+The voting right of shareholders shall be in proportion to their share in the paid-up equity share capital of the Company as on the cut-off date, being 22nd September 2022.